loyjoy/academy/experiences/branding/branding.md

 ### Conversation

 First, you will find the Conversation settings.
 Here you can pick the main color of your experience to match the brand’s style.
+Choose the chat bubble colors, style or even fonts to personalize everythings to your liking.
+You are also able to design the style of our bots messages by choosing your colors and style.
 Manage your chat speed and personalize the experiences by inserting a chat avatar image or a chat background.
 Remember that we recommend that pictures are **no larger than 500 kb**, furthermore, you can find the recommended px size in the designated area!

 You can also find the individual settings for desktop or mobile use.
 Choose individually if you wish the experience to open initially or open more than once.
 You are also able to adjust the chat window position and window width for the desktop experience.